-Marc F. Efron is a senior counsel in the Washington, DC office of the law firm of Crowell & Moring.
-He practices in the areas of government contracts litigation and counseling and defense of alleged procurement fraud.
-Marc represents clients ranging from Fortune 500 companies with years of government contract experience to companies in emerging industries, which for the first time experience the challenges associated with doing business with the government.
+Marc F. Efron is a retired partner in the Washington, D.C. office of the law firm of Crowell & Moring.
+He practiced in the areas of government contracts litigation and counseling and defense of alleged procurement fraud.
+Marc represented clients ranging from Fortune 500 companies with years of government contract experience to companies in emerging industries, which for the first time experienced the challenges associated with doing business with the government.

 - Appeal of McDonnell Douglas Services, Inc., ASBCA No. 56568, 10-1 BCA ¶ 34,325, Dec.
 2, 2009.
 For the first time, the Contract Dispute Act's six-year statute of limitations was enforced to defeat a government claim.
 The ASBCA ruled that the Air Force's claim against C&M's client was time-barred because DCAA and the Air Force, through a series of audit reports, "had established the basis for" the defective pricing claim "well before and definitely not later than" six years before the contracting officer's 2008 final decision.